ITF Roller Open

-The ITF Roller Open, now known as the Kyotec Open, is an event on the ITF Women's Circuit which has been held as an indoor tournament on hard courts since 2014, with professional women tennis players playing on open-air clay courts from 2001 to 2011.
-It is a tennis tournament.
-It is held in Pétange, Luxembourg.
+The ITF Roller Open, now known as the Kyotec Open, is an event on the ITF Women's Circuit which has been held as an indoor tournament on hardcourts since 2014, with professional women tennis players playing on open-air clay courts from 2001 to 2011.
+The tournament is held in Pétange, Luxembourg.

 Eventual world number one and multiple grand slam winner Victoria Azarenka won the 2005 edition.